datastax/dsbulk/manual/connectors/README.md

 Connectors are created by implementing the `Connector` interface.
 They are then discovered through the Service Loader API.

+Available configuration settings for all connectors are documented [here](../settings.md).

 ## Available Connectors

 The DataStax Bulk Loader/Unloader ships with the following connectors:

-* [CSV Connector]: a connector that reads field-delimited files.
+* [CSV Connector]: a highly-configurable connector that reads field-delimited files.
+  For more information about the CSV file format, see [RFC 4180] and the [Wikipedia article on CSV format].
 * [Json Connector]: a connector that read Json data.
 * [CQL Connector]: a connector that reads CQL files.